wmbusmeters/wmbusmeters/README.md

     --shell=cmd invokes cmd with env variables containing the latest reading.
     --shellenvs list the env variables available for the meter.
     --oneshot wait for an update from each meter, then quit.
+    --useconfig=dir look for configuration file in dir/etc/wmbusmeters.conf and dir/etc/wmbusmeters.d
+    --useconfig defaults to the root /etc
     --exitafter=20h program exits after running for twenty hours, or 10m for ten minutes or 5s for five seconds.

 Specifying auto as the device will automatically look for usb wmbus dongles on /dev/im871a and /dev/amb8465.

+You can specify the device rtlwmbus to have wmbusmeters spawn rtl_sdr|rtlwmbus

 Supported water meters:
 Kamstrup Multical 21 (multical21)